 There are a number of factors that should be taken into account when choosing the right stock exchange.
 As a rule of thumb, people like to look first at the home market of the security.
 A US share listed in NY probably has the highest availability there and thus the most favourable prices (so-called spreads).

-Currency changes cost you money, but are unfortunately often necessary.
-The order types can also differ depending on the exchange ... and with ETFs there are other factors to consider.
+Currency exchanges cost you money, but are unfortunately often necessary.
+The order types can also differ depending on the exchange ... and there are other factors to consider with ETFs.

 Unfortunately, the answer is not so simple (which is why this is also an important topic in the FinanceTimetable), but I hope this already helps you a little.